willthefirst/online-alcohol-learning/README.md

-# Files are built to the public folder

-index.html contains the HTML for each modules scripts/built.min.js is the minified JS file to ulpoad styles/main.css is the build CSS file

-For editing, edit CSS in the SCSS folder, and JS in scripts/main.js.
+# How to add files to Canvas

+For the HTML specific to each module:

+public/index.html

+For the JS:

+public/scripts/built.min.js

+For the CSS:

+public/styles/main.css

 # Running in development